 So let’s go through the steps:

 You need to make people aware of your music release.
-This can start before with a pre-launch campaign and some content preview and behind the scenes footage you share on your socials.
+This can start before with a pre-launch campaign, or some content preview and behind the scenes footage you can share.

 You need to make your “warm” audience (the ones who already know you and your brand) aware of the song.
 This will take some interactions as people will not necessarily pay attention if you only post once.

-You also need to use the single as a reason to reach a new cold audience and make them aware of you and your song.
+You also need to use the single as a reason to reach a new audience, make them aware of you and your song.